talbii/tal.bi/content/posts/guide-to-cpp20-concepts.md

 As seen, concepts can accept multiple types, **including** duplications.
 This means that something like `C<T, T>` *is valid*, and should compile (and indeed it does).
 In that case, how can $U = \mathcal{P}(\mathsf{Type})$, and not $\mathcal{MP}(\mathsf{Type})$ (multiset-powerset)?

 Well, as we see later, concepts can be defined inductivelly.
 This means that we can define the concept `C<T, T>` as `C1<T> = C<T, T>`, thus omitting the need for multisets.

+Additionally, concepts need not operate *only* on types, they can also operate on values, in the same ways templates can receive compile-time values.
+I do not discuss this, but note that this is possible.